serolrom/IntrepidLou/README.md

  A romantic and intimate aviation adventure.

 **Intrepid Lou** is a video game currently in the first steps of development.

 You are an intrepid pilot who assembled an intrepid plane in a distant island, in the golden age of aviation.
 Except that in this remote place aviation is a rare thing.
 That's why your job is so valuable for the residents, and you'll never fall short of tasks to help the locals.
-Be a courier, perform search (and even rescue) missions, take fellows to a scenic flight, anything that brings enough money to keep up your activity (see what I did there?).
+Be a courier, perform search (and even rescue) missions, take fellows to a scenic flight, anything that brings enough money to "keep up" with your activity.

 For the most part, you will be supported by everyone.
 You'll most likely not find enemies. *Human* enemies, that is.
 Your real enemies will be the winds, the weather, your own navigation skills, your fuel economy and your ability to keep your plane healthy.

 **Twitter:** https://twitter.com/IntrepidLou